EgbieAndersonUku1/BudgetExpenseTracker/README.md

 #Budget Tracker

 Budget Tracker is a web based application that I building.
-Once complete tha tracker will allow the user to track their income and expenditure, view their income or expenditures in a chart, pie chart, bar chart, etc, track their own expenditure or income history, view or download it in a pdf format, etc. The application will also has a saving estimator where it will operate in two ways
+Once complete the tracker will allow the user to track their income and expenditure, view their income or expenditures in a chart, pie chart, bar chart, etc, track their own expenditure or income history, view or download it in a pdf format, etc. The application will also has a saving estimator where it will operate in two ways